CGN spinach collection

 The collection has also been used for the screening of quality traits, including nitrate content and resistance to diseases, such as Albugo occidentalis (spinach white rust), Fusarium oxysporum and Peronospora farinosa (spinach downy mildew).
 Phenotypic data are integrated in the on-line search and request facility of CGN and are made available in downloadable files via CGN’s website.

 The majority of data on quality traits are collected in close cooperation with 9 breeding companies affiliated to the Dutch association for the plant reproduction material sector (Plantum NL).
 Main focus of this collaborative screening program includes resistance against spinach downy mildew, which has so far resulted in over 12,000 observations.
-Data on Peronospora race Pfs1 to Pfs14 are downloadable from CGN’s website, while data on Pfs15 will become available in 2020 and those on Pfs16 in 2022.
+Data on Peronospora race Pfs1 to Pfs14 are downloadable from CGN’s website, while data on Pfs15 has become available in 2020 and those on Pfs16 in 2022.

 Utilisation

-Samples of 100-200 seeds are made available to users for the purpose of food and agriculture under the terms and conditions of the standard material transfer agreement (sMTA) of the International Treaty on Plant Genetic Resources for Food and Agriculture.
+Samples of 100-200 seeds are made available to users for the purpose of food and agriculture under the terms and conditions of the standard material transfer agreement (SMTA) of the International Treaty on Plant Genetic Resources for Food and Agriculture.
 Plant breeding companies and research institutes are the main users of CGN’s spinach collection.

 Spinach belongs to CGN’s most requested collections.
 Between 1988 and January 2020, CGN has distributed a total of 13,369 spinach seed samples for external use.
 This number corresponds to an average distribution of more than 400 seed samples per year and to approximately 26 times the current collection size.
 The collection has proven its value for crop improvement as novel disease resistances found in CGN accessions have formed the basis for the development of new cultivars.
 DNA resequencing is planned for accessions of S. turkestanica and S. tetrandra in the context of a collaborative project between CGN, WUR and several breeding companies, entitled ‘Exploitation of crop wild relatives for more sustainable and healthier spinach’.